maboglia/Corso-Javascript/appunti/Lesson2_01_JQuery.md

     do something when fade in finished
     }
 ```
-##To fade an element only partially, either in or out:
-view plain?

 ```javascript
     $("#myElement").fadeTo(2000, 0.4, function() {
     // do something when fade is finished
     }
 ```

-The second parameter (0.4) represents “opacity”, and is similar to the way opacity is set in CSS.
-Whatever the opacity is to start with, it will animate (fadeTo) until it reaches the setting specified, at the speed set (2000 milliseconds).
-The optional function (called a “callback function”) will run when the opacity change is complete.
-This is the way virtually all callback functions in jQuery work.
-jQuery Animations and Effects
-You can slide elements, animate elements, and even stop animations in mid-sequence.
-To slide elements up or down:
-view plain?

 ```javascript
     $("#myElement").slideDown("fast", function() {